|

 Both green and brown dyes can be extracted from this plant.

-In Sweden the leaves are used as a hop substitute in brewing beer.
+In Sweden the leaves are used as a hop substitute in brewing beer for it has a strong bitter taste.

 Bogbean contains the bitter triterpenoid saponin Menyanthoside.
 Also iridoid glycosides Foliamenthyn Dihydrofoliamenthin , Menthiafolin and Loganin.
 Some pyradine alkaloids including Gentianine and the coumarins Scopoletin and Scoparone.